Skip to main content

 This year's roster of chefs includes Sylvia and Darren Cheverie from Chartier in Beaumont, and Rui Carvalho from Villa Bistro in Edmonton.
 Last year, the Schurs added a new dining concept called Farm to Flame, in which pitmaster Peter Zukiwski cooks the whole meal over an open flame using a series of Argentinean cooking implements, adapted for use here on the Alberta prairies.

-At a recent Farm to Flame dinner, which featured partnerships with Pitt County BBQ, Smokey Bear and Fifth Gen Gardens, Zukiwski grilled up a whole sturgeon stuffed with mushrooms, herbs and chestnuts.
+At a recent Farm to Flame dinner, which featured partnerships with Pitt County BBQ and Fifth Gen Gardens, Zukiwski grilled up a whole sturgeon stuffed with mushrooms, herbs and chestnuts.
 For dessert, he presented grilled strawberries with toasted meringue.

 At another recent Farm to Table dinner, Carvalho prepared a course of smoked brisket and braised short rib with horseradish garlic aioli and caramelized onions on brioche crostini.
 For dessert, he whipped up a chocolate rum cake with port-poached pears, Bailey's caramel sauce and Chantilly cream.
 Each course was paired with a local craft beer or a specially selected wine.